ParadiseSS13/Paradise/CODE_OF_CONDUCT.md

 ### PR Approval/Objection Info

-Heads of Staff and Maintainers have final say on Pull Requests.
+Heads of Staff and Maintainers have the final say on Pull Requests.
 While thumbs ratios are generally taken into account, they do not dictate whether or not a PR will be merged.

 After a twenty four hour minimum waiting period, Pull Requests can be merged once they receive approval from both a Head of Staff and a Maintainer.
 An exception is made for refactors and fixes, which may be merged at a Maintainer's discretion with no waiting period.